 Why Does My Dentist Do Root Canals?

 This doesn’t mean that dentistry and endodontics are the same.
 Your dentist may have done a root canal for you in-house without referring you to an endodontist.
 This may have happened for the following reasons.
-First, in some cases, your dentist may do the root canal if it’s in a tooth with a relatively simple root structure, and they are confident they can do the procedure.
+Your dentist may have undergone additional training giving them a more comprehensive understanding of root canals.
+Or, they may have an in-office endodontist who performs the service.
+However, if your dentist doesn’t have the experience or expertise to do the procedure, they may refer you to an endodontist for treatment.

 What Kind of Training Does an Endodontist Receive?

 Like dentists, endodontists complete dental school, many even practicing dentistry for some time before becoming endodontists.
 To become an endodontist, the doctor must attend school for an additional two or three years.
 During this time, they study different diseases of the tooth pulp and how those should be treated.
+Since these treatments are more complicated than those of general dentistry, education is much more specialized.

 Contact Access Endodontics Today